2 - 8

 The winner is determined by the home furnishings on the floor plan cards that players have obtained.

-Cards that show bonus furnishings count as two points.
+Cards that show bonus furnishings count as two to five points.
 All other furnishings count as one point.

 The player who has the highest point total is the winner.
 If two players have the same score, they both win.